The recently refurbished Kalahari Anib Lodge is one of the larger lodges...

 Property’s age restrictions: None, accept children of all ages

 Special activities & services: There are no special activities specifically for children, however the lodge is flexible – families with young children can request to do shorter activities.
 Special kids meals are also available on request.
 The staff at Kalahari Anib Lodge seem very child-friendly, and explained to us that they often make big efforts to make children feel welcome and comfortable.
+They also have 5 family rooms.

 Equipment: Kalahari Anib Lodge does not have any cots or highchairs for children.